 Finding the right bank for your financial needs is an important (and often overwhelming) process.
+In light of the downfall of Silicon Valley Bank in 2023, many customers are looking for stable institutions for their money.
 The best banks act as a trusted financial partner, offering needed security and support for every account holder.
 And with recent years marking an increased trend toward online banking, the options are more diverse than ever before.

 Research shows that Americans are moving further and further away from the days of waiting in line to cash a check.
 A recent survey of Americans finds that more than one in 10 respondents hadn’t been to a physical bank in the past year.
 A notable 8 out of 10 respondents said that they handle all their banking needs online.

 Most millennials hardly make time to check their bank account virtually, never mind making the trip to their local bank location.
 Another survey reports that 45% of millennials aren’t sure exactly how much money is in their bank account, and they are more likely to be found scrolling social media or playing with a pet.
 But it isn’t just millennials that don’t keep up with their balance.
 Similarly, a poll of 2,000 people reveals that more than half (55%) of Americans don’t know what they have in the bank, and they are afraid to check.

 Clearly, comfort and accessibility are highly important factors when choosing a bank.
 And while many are more than ready to give up waiting in line at the counter to cash a check, others find security in being able to access their bank in a real, brick-and-mortar location.
 Regardless of your preference, Study Finds is here to take the guesswork out of choosing the best bank for your needs.
 From national banks you can find in most U.S. cities, to fully online banks available with the click of a button, we’ve scoured 10 expert websites to bring you the cream of the crop.
 If you have your own recommendations for the best banks, please share them with us in the comments below!